Freshman Admission Requirements

 Automatic Admission Requirements

-High school graduation or completion of the GED and the following qualifications are necessary for automatic admission to MSUM.
+High school graduation or completion of the GED and one the following are needed to be automatically admitted to MSU Moorhead:

 College Preparation Standards